 - Pedestrian safety within the car park and accessing the store via vehicle entrances, and to those travelling along Kirklington Road and Southwell Road East.

-Pedestrians use this site as a cut through.
+Pedestrians use this site as a cut through An additional retail unit with more cars will greate - Pedestrians use this site as a cut through.
 An additional retail unit with more cars will create more danger for pedestrians due to the rise in cars accessing the car park from either entrance. - Lack of space to manoeuvre delivery vehicles Delivery vehicles are currently unable to access the existing car park at certain times and end up on the road obstructing the highway.
-An additional retail unit will exacerbate this issue. - The central reservation and size of the pavements
+An additional retail unit will exacerbate this issue.

+The central reservation and size of the pavements